-Drug Trafficking & Distribution Lawyer in Denver
+Drug Trafficking & Distribution in Denver

 Drug charges of any kind must be taken seriously as they can have a long-term impact on your ability to secure employment, housing, and even student loans.
 Since nearly all drug trafficking and distribution arrests will result in, you could also be facing harsh minimum jail time and steep fines.

 If you are arrested for drug trafficking in the Denver area, you could be facing state or federal charges of trafficking and distribution, even if when you are arrested, you are not actually making a transaction.
 If prosecutors can prove that your intention was to distribute or traffic drugs (and they will try), you could be convicted.
-Take these drug charges seriously — call a Denver drug trafficking lawyer right away if you are facing indictment or have been arrested.
+Take these drug charges seriously — call a Denver drug crimes lawyer right away if you are facing indictment or have been arrested.

 Understanding Trafficking & Distribution